Blog>Ideas>Inspiring conservatory ideas

 Lean to conservatory ideas

-Also known as sunrooms, lean-to conservatories are rectangular-shaped structures attached to the wall of your house.
-Perfect for growing herbs or filling with air-purifying plants, lean-tos can house workbenches, banquet tables or swing benches that look out into your lovingly landscaped garden.
+Perfect for growing herbs or filling with air-purifying plants, lean-tos can house workbenches, banquet tables, or swing benches that look out into your lovingly landscaped garden.
+If you're interested in building a lean-to yourself, you can read our detailed guide here.

-Keep it simple and elegant with wicker furniture and bright decor.
+Keep it simple and elegant with grey furniture and bright decor.
 Light grey floor tiles work well in sunrooms with lots of light, as do anti-bleach furniture choices like rattan sets or twisted metal love seats.

 Consider floor cushions and recliner chairs for your lean-to conservatory, and surround yourself with sun-loving plants for a lung-friendly and green-fingered oasis.